dglass710/pwned/ReadMe.md

     - **Steps**:
       1. Removes the database file if it exists.
       2. Runs `Update` without the database file to create a new one.
-      3. Runs `Update` with the partial update option to check handling with the database present.
+      3. Removes the database file again to test the next script in a fresh state.
-      4. Runs `Update` simulating user input to update the database.
+      4. Runs `Update` with partial update to ensure it correctly handles the absence of the database file.
-      5. Runs `Update` with the full update option to verify it recreates the existing database.
+      5. Simulates user input to skip downloading the latest passwords and rebuilding the database.
-      6. Removes the database file again (only if it exists but it should exist due to the previous step).
+      6. Runs `Update` with the full update option to verify it recreates the existing database.
-      7. Runs `Update` with the partial update option to ensure it handles the absence of the database file.
+      7. Simulates user input to download the latest passwords and rebuild the database.
-      8. Runs `Update` simulating user input to skip updating the database.
+      8. Runs `Update` with partial update to ensure it correctly handles the presence of an existing database.

 ### Manual Update Process